Pickron-Davis Mentors Future Women LeadersMarch 7, 2022

 Dr. Pickron-Davis has a deep appreciation for the important role mentors can play

-At PCOM, Dr. Pickron-Davis Chair’s the President’s Commission on Racial Justice: Transforming Campus Culture, charged with identifying strategic priorities and initiatives that align with the
+At PCOM, Dr. Pickron-Davis Chair's the President's Council on Equity, Inclusion and Justice, charged with identifying strategic priorities and initiatives that align with the

 PCOM 2025 Diversity, Equity, and Inclusion Plan.
-The Commission is made up of work groups representing students, faculty, and staff
+The Council is made up of work groups representing students, faculty, and staff

 from PCOM, PCOM Georgia and PCOM South Georgia.